 - A1.1 Did the Certified Company cooperate in providing a list and a copy of all judicial decisions and any local, state, and federal regulatory orders, directives, and decrees that were issued within the dates of the Audit Period? - A1.2 Was the Certified Company compliant with the laws and regulations enumerated in the Standard within the dates of the Audit Period? - A1.3 If there were final judicial decisions and/or regulatory orders, directives, and decrees, the Auditor shall test against the court and regulatory agency's findings for those dates within the Audit Period that occurred after each judicial decision and regulatory order, directive, and decree.
 Was the Certified Company subsequently compliant with the court or such regulatory agency's decision?
-The Auditor shall summarize their findings within the report. - (A2) Errors & Omissions Insurance.
-A Certified Company shall maintain Errors & Omissions (E&O) insurance coverage in an amount of no less than: - (a) Two million U.S. dollars (\$2,000,000) per event/occurrence if the Certified Company has more than \$10 million in annual receipts resulting from consumer debt collection; - (b) One million U.S. dollars (\$1,000,000) per event/occurrence if the Certified Company has \$2 million to \$10 million in annual receipts resulting from consumer debt collection; or - (c) Five hundred thousand U.S. dollars (\$500,000) per event/occurrence if the Certified Company has less than \$2 million in annual receipts resulting from consumer debt collection.
+The Auditor shall summarize their findings within the report. - (A2) Insurance Coverage.
+A Certified Company shall maintain the following levels of insurance coverage in an amount of no less than: - (a) Cyber Crime Policy One million U.S. dollars (\$1,000,000) if the Certified Company maintains Consumer Data on company computers or a company server. - (b) Errors & Omissions (E&O) Two million U.S. dollars (\$2,000,000) per event/occurrence if the Certified Company has more than \$10 million in annual receipts resulting from consumer debt collection; or

+One million U.S. dollars (\$1,000,000) per event/occurrence if the Certified Company has \$2 million to \$10 million in annual receipts resulting from consumer debt collection; or

+Five hundred thousand U.S. dollars (\$500,000) per event/occurrence if the Certified Company has less than \$2 million in annual receipts resulting from consumer debt collection.

-NOTE 1: The Auditor shall obtain a copy of the E&O insurance policies sufficient to demonstrate that the Certified Company had the required amount of E&O insurance in place within the dates of the Audit Period.
+NOTE 1: The Auditor shall obtain a copy of the Cyber Crime and E&O insurance policies sufficient to demonstrate that the Certified Company had the required amount of insurance in place within the dates of the Audit Period.